 Allergy-Calming Barrier Balm

 This firm, protective barrier balm combines shea butter, kombo butter, and baobab oil to help support skin comfort during spring's challenging outdoor conditions.
 Unlike commercial alternatives that rely on synthetic ingredients, this formula creates a natural protective layer using West African butters and oils that absorb well without greasiness.
-It's a beginner-friendly recipe that comes together quickly and fills several small tins for use at home and on the go.
+It is a beginner-friendly recipe that comes together quickly and fills several small tins for use at home and on the go.

 What This Recipe Helps With